 |Investments in LMC||INVESTMENT IN LMC

-The Company has a ten percent ownership interest in Lordstown Motors Corp. ("LMC") with a value of $13.1 million and $12.2 million as of June 30, 2020 and December 31, 2019, respectively.
+The Company has a ten percent ownership interest in Lordstown Motors Corp. ("LMC") with a value of $13.1 million and $12.2 million as of March 31, 2020 and December 31, 2019, respectively.
 The investment was obtained pursuant to the transaction with LMC described below.
-During the six months ended June 30, 2020, the Company received additional shares as part of its anti-dilution feature with LMC, which were valued at approximately $0.9 million.
-There were no additional shares received during the three months ended June 30, 2020.
+During the period, the Company received additional shares as part of its anti-dilution feature with LMC, which were valued at approximately $0.9 million.

 We have elected the measurement alternative allowed under generally accepted accounting principles ("GAAP") for our investment in LMC, which does not have a readily determinable fair value.
 Under the measurement alternative, we measure this investment at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions in an identical or similar investment in LMC.